MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 #### Enable WebLogic Monitoring Exporter

-The offer runs a operator-managed WebLogic Server domain in Kubernetes.
+The offer runs an operator-managed WebLogic Server domain in Kubernetes.
 You can simply add the `monitoringExporter` configuration element in the domain resource to enable the Monitoring Exporter.
 For more information, see [Monitoring exporter](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/accessing-the-domain/monitoring-exporter/).

 The following example patches the WLS domain with the exporter configuration using `kubectl patch`.
 The exporter image is `ghcr.io/oracle/weblogic-monitoring-exporter:2.1.9`.
 The offer created a WLS cluster with default settings, with domain UID `sample-domain1`, namespace `sample-domain1-ns`.
 Replace with yours if you're using different domain UID and namespace.